-A graduate of Auburn University, Southern Baptist Theological Seminary, Emory University’s Candler School of Theology, University of Alabama and Creighton University, Dr. Hood has also earned a Doctorate of Ministry with a project focused in Queer Theology at Brite Divinity School at Texas Christian University.
-In addition to his studies, Dr. Hood was ordained to the ministry at a church within the Southern Baptist Convention in 2006.
-On the occasion of his tenth anniversary in ministry, the small house church Dr. Hood pastors in Fort Worth collectively reaffirmed his ordination.
+A graduate of Auburn University (BA), Southern Baptist Theological Seminary (MDiv), Emory University’s Candler School of Theology (ThM), University of Alabama (MA) and Creighton University (MS), Dr. Hood also earned a doctorate at Brite Divinity School at Texas Christian University with a scholarly focus in liberation theology.
+In addition to his studies, Dr. Hood was ordained to the ministry at the Rock Baptist Church in Rex, Georgia in 2006.

-The author of 15 books, Dr. Hood is particularly excited about the release of his latest 2 books, The Psychosis of God and The Execution of God.
-In 2016, Dr. Hood’s book The Courage to Be Queer was named the third best religion book of the year at the Independent Publishers Book Awards.
-In addition to writing books, Dr. Hood’s work has appeared extensively in the media, including in the Dallas Morning News, Huffington Post, Fort Worth Star Telegram, Atlanta Journal Constitution, Los Angeles Times, WIRED magazine and on ABC, NBC, CBS, CNN, MSNBC, Fox News, NPR amongst a whole host of other outlets.
+Dr. Hood is the author of 18 books, including his latest The Execution of God.
+In 2016, Dr. Hood’s book The Courage to nbjyuijBe Queer was named the third best religion book of the year at the Independent Publishers Book Awards.
+In addition to writing books, Dr. Hood’s work has appeared extensively in the media, including in the New York Times, Dallas Morning News, Huffington Post, Fort Worth Star Telegram, Atlanta Journal Constitution, Los Angeles Times, WIRED magazine and on ABC, NBC, CBS, CNN, MSNBC, Fox News, NPR amongst a whole host of other outlets.

 Dr. Hood has served in the governing leadership of multiple organizations, including the Texas Coalition to Abolish the Death Penalty and Fellowship of Reconciliation USA.
-In 2013, Dr. Hood was awarded PFLAG Fort Worth’s Equality Award for activism and service.
-In 2015, Hood was named Hope for Peace and Justice’s Ambassador of Justice for his theological activism and also the Next Generation Action Network’s Person of the Year for his work against police brutality.
+In 2013, Dr. Hood was awarded PFLAG Fort Worth’s Equality Award for activism and service for the LGBTQ community.
+In 2015, Hood was named Hope for Peace and Justice’s Ambassador of Justice for his theological activism and also in 2016 the Next Generation Action Network’s Person of the Year for his work against police brutality.